E-waste and Batteries

 Electrical drop off hubs

-The electrical drop-off hubs accept all small electrical items that have a cord, including laptops, tablets and mobile phones.
-Please note, items need to be under 50cm high and 60cm wide in order to fit in the tray.
+The electrical drop-off hubs accept all small electrical items that have a cord, including kitchen appliances, personal care devices and mobile phones.
+Please note, items need to be under 50cm high and 60cm wide in order to fit in the tray and batteries must be removed before disposal.
 Large items such as televisions are not accepted.

 Batteries

-There are many places in and close to the City of Maribyrnong where you can drop off old household rechargeable and non-rechargeable batteries for free, so that they can be recycled safely.
+There are many places where you can drop off old household rechargeable and non-rechargeable batteries for free, so that they can be recycled safely.

 Please refer to the B-cycle drop off point finder for your closest location.